-MISHPACHAH that focus on a variety of subjects The Modern Jewish Family affecting today's families: diversity, continuity, identity, conflict, and celebration.
+Women's League is offering materials that focus on a variety of subjects affecting today's families: diversity, continuity, identity, conflict, and celebration.
 There is truly something here for everyone and sisterhoods can use any number of elements for programming, study, social action, and more.